rapid7/insightconnect-plugins/bluecoat_labs/help.md

 # Description

-The Bluecoat Labs plugins enables submitions of suspicous URL to be reviewed by Bluecoat Labs.
+The Bluecoat Labs plugins enables submissions of suspicous URLs to be reviewed by Bluecoat Labs.

 # Key Features